Home

 Why are They Selling?

-* They have to sell or they will lose the house to foreclosure.
+• They have to sell or they will lose the property to foreclosure.

-* They bought another house and have to sell by the end of the next month.
+• They bought another home and have to sell by the end of the next month.

-* He or she is transferred out of the area and they have to move shortly.
+• He, or she, is transferred out of the area shortly.

-* I'm sorry, I represent the sellers and I'm not at liberty to disclose that information.
+• I'm sorry, I represent the seller and I'm not at liberty to disclose that information.

 Next Question